navpil/gupai/docs/Readme.md

   - Always take a tile from the wall and discard one tile face up.

 At any point when a player gets 10 tiles and has a winning hand, he can declare a victory.
 Victorious player collects same amount of chips from every other player.

+42 tile always counts as 3 points

-### KapShap
+### KapShap (夾十)

 2 player variant of a KapTaiShap which uses 1 set.
 Rules are the same, except that a winning hand consists of 8 tiles:
 1 ngan (which means military tiles cannot be used for this purpose) and 3 pairs which divide by 10.

+42 tile always counts as 3 points

 ### Ho-hpai

 Korean game.
-Probably the same as Tuk which is often mentioned on Korean websites.
+Probably the same as Tuk (톡) which is often mentioned on Korean websites.

 Played with 3 or 4 people.
 According to Culin when 3 players play, 33, 44, 55 and 66 are taken away from the set.